caseywatts/caseywatts.github.io/_posts/2013-07-23-yale_browser_searches.md

 Look up someone in the ITS Organization Chart, by name or group

 - recommended Chrome keyword: `org`

+##Yale ITS Orgchart
+<a onclick="window.external.AddSearchProvider('https://raw.github.com/triplingual/yale-opensearch-extensions/master/yale-its-website.xml');" href="#">Add Yale ITS Website Search</a>

+Look up something on the ITS Website

+- recommended Chrome keyword: `its`

 ##Service Now Global Search